DeepakTatachar/Curvature-Clues/README.md

 ## Reproducing our Results

 ### Setup
-To reproduce our results we have provided the assets [here](https://engineering.purdue.edu/NRL/projects/curvature-clues).
+To reproduce our results we have provided the assets, see the [Assets download links](https://github.com/DeepakTatachar/Curvature-Clues/edit/main/README.md#assets-download-links) section below.

-1. Extract `"precomputed scores"` such that it has the folwing structure and set the `"precomputed_scores_dir"` in `config.json` to <path_to_score>.
+1. Extract `"precomputed scores"` such that it has the following structure and set the `"precomputed_scores_dir"` in `config.json` to <path_to_score>.

     ```
     <path_to_score>/precomputed_scores/